Willie Cauley-Stein

-Willie Trill Cauley-Stein (born Willie Durmond Cauley Jr.; August 18, 1993) is an American professional basketball player who last played for the Nanjing Monkey Kings in China in the Chinese Basketball Association (CBA).
+Willie Trill Cauley-Stein (born Willie Durmond Cauley Jr.; August 18, 1993) is an American former professional basketball player.
 He played college basketball with the Kentucky Wildcats.

 Early life

 He was born and raised in Spearville, Kansas, population 791.
 His mother, Marlene Stein, and his father, Willie Cauley, met shortly after high school and never married, and his father left the family shortly after his birth.
-His Catholic maternal grandparents, Norma and Val Stein, helped raise him, and he legally changed his surname from Cauley to Cauley-Stein.
+His maternal grandparents, Norma and Val Stein, helped raise him, and he legally changed his surname from Cauley to Cauley-Stein.

 High school career

 As a high school freshman, he was 6 ft 8 in.
 As a sophomore he transferred to Olathe Northwest High School in Olathe, Kansas, where he played basketball and football.
 As a junior, he averaged 15.8 points and 8.5 rebounds per game.

 Considered a four-star basketball recruit by Rivals.com, Cauley-Stein was listed as the No. 9 center and the No. 40 player in the nation in 2012.

 Cauley-Stein was not eligible to play varsity football until his senior year, but he was convinced to play wide receiver when he did.
 In 2011, he helped his high school win a 7-on-7 football tournament at the University of Kansas and was offered a football scholarship on the spot.
 In his senior season, Cauley-Stein averaged 19.7 yards per catch while sometimes playing as cornerback.
 He finished with 64 catches for 1,265 yards and 15 touchdowns.